lhs-open/lhs-guide/docs/index.md

 ## Redefining LHS

-SOURCE: NAM 2013 report “Best Care at Lower Cost.”
+[SOURCE: NAM 2013 report “Best Care at Lower Cost”]

 In 2013, IOM produced another report to re-iterate its vision of LHS: “Best Care at Lower Cost: The Path to Continuously Learning Health Care in America.”
 It explores the imperatives for change, the emerging tools that make transformation possible, the vision for a continuously learning health care system, and the path for achieving this vision.